- Follow these steps to avoid getting sent to spam:

 Luckily, there are a ton of pretty easy steps you can take to make sure your valuable marketing emails are bypassing those spam filters and getting sent to your subscribers’ actual inboxes.

-Here’s everything you need to know about how to avoid having your emails getting sent to the spam folder.
+Here’s everything you need to know about keeping your emails out of the spam folder.

 Follow these steps to avoid getting sent to spam: